 Dopamine – When you first enter into flow, dopamine floods your brain.
 It increases attention, information flow, and pattern recognition.
 It is essentially a skill booster.

 Norepinephrine – This speeds up heart rate, muscle tension, and respiration.
 It triggers a glucose response, so we have more energy, increasing arousal, attention, neural efficiency, and emotional control, thus producing a high.

 Endorphins – Rooting from the word “endogenous,” meaning naturally internal to the body, endorphins relieve pain and induce pleasure.
 They function similarly to opioids.
 However, the feeling attained from endorphins is up to 100 times more powerful than morphine.

 Anandamide – Stemming from the Sanskrit word for “bliss,” Anandamide is an endogenous cannabinoid and feels similar to the psychoactive effect found in marijuana.
 Anandamide is released in exercise-induced flow states, elevates mood, relieves pain, dilates blood vessels, and aids in respiration.
 It has also been proven to amplify lateral thinking – the ability to link disparate ideas together.

 Serotonin – At the end of a flow state, serotonin fills the brain producing an “after-glow” effect.
 This leaves you with a post-exercise feeling of bliss and is only felt once the flow state has already come and gone.

 In a nutshell, these 5 chemicals make up the brain science of flow states.
-So the next time you’re doing whatever is you do that brings you into a flow state, you can now recognize the science behind this powerful tool that is found within your own being.
+So the next time you’re doing whatever you do that brings you into a flow state, you can now recognize the science behind this powerful tool found within your own being.